Sitecore-Hackathon/2020-Drop-Bears/README.md

 The project uses a number of features of Sitecore:
 - Sitecore Experience Forms
-- Custom submit action to put items on a Rebus queue
+- Custom submit action to put items on the Rebus message queue
 - Transfer of data to Master database via Rebus message handler
 - Automatic enrolment in workflow with publish on approval